martinclason/Molecular-Dynamics-Project/docs/config.rst

   cell: <string or matrix>

-The field ``cell`` is the instruction on where to but different species of atoms relative to the origin of the unit cell and the length scale is normalized to the unit cell size (to the lattice constant).
+The field ``scaled_positions`` is the instruction on where to position different species of atoms relative to the origin of the unit cell.
+The length scale is normalized to the unit cell size (to the lattice constant).
 This parameter is only important for multi element systems and  ``[[0,0,0]]`` should be used when simulating single element systems.
 ::